Hiking Pen yr Ole Wen from Lake Ogwen

 Before you go

 Thank you for reading my guide on hiking Pen yr Ole Wen from Lake Ogwen.
-If guides, itineraries and travel content like this interest you, head over to my blog page to find out more.
+If guides, itineraries and travel content like this interest you, head over to my Homepage to find out more.

-If you are new to Matt’s Next Steps, check out the About Me page to find out a bit more about who I am, my travel adventures, and why I wanted to become a travel writer.
+If you are new to Matt’s Next Steps, check out my About page to find out a bit more about who I am, my travel adventures, and why I wanted to become a travel writer.

 Please comment below and let me know your thoughts and experiences, or if there is anything else you want information on.